yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/13-complex-yaml.md

 This is a generalization of the first use case, `jq` filters can be used to filter and select the data fetched by the operator.

-When the resource being checked is extensive or complex, `jq` is prety powerful and using it to filter and trim down the data can lead to a simpler `yamlpath` in the template.
+When the resource being checked is extensive or complex, `jq` is invaluable for simplifying the data before it is passed down to be evaluated with `yamlpath` in `yamlfile_value` template.

 Rule [api_server_encryption_provider_cipher](https://github.com/ComplianceAsCode/content/blob/master/applications/openshift/api-server/api_server_encryption_provider_cipher/rule.yml)
 is one example of a rule that filters the data for a simpler `yamlpath`.